Curcumin-the best kept secret that does so much and costs so little!

 A “normal dose” for mild-moderate inflammation is one 1000 mg cap 2x/daily.
 For Moderate-severe, the dose is 2-3 caps 2x/daily.
 Treatment of arthritis or mild cognitive impairment or use in cancer (that one is still quite controversial) is 4 caps 2x/day.
 Take it with food and the only “contraindication” is an active ulcer.

 I hope you always buy “pharmaceutical” grade because if not, you are wasting your money.
-Those were C3curcumin doses.
-I take the Cumetra and to keep the boogeymen at bay I take 4000 mg (4 caps) 2x/day.
+For the record; I take our Cumetra and to keep the boogeymen at bay I take 4000 mg (4 caps) 2x/day.

 That is the maximal dose and is the dose I treat my Alzheimer’s patients with.
 Most people are fine with 2 caps 2x/day or if you’re young just 1 cap 2x/day.
 You can also find me on chat and ask me or email me if you want me to guesstimate your dose for you.